Conduct Policies and Procedures

 - Failure to Respect Each Person: Demonstrated lack of civility in resolving disputes and disagreements.

-- University Regulations: Violation of any published University regulations. including health and safety guidelines regarding the use of face coverings and physical distancing, contained within the Marywood University "Ready, Set, Forward!" reopening plan.
+- University Regulations: Violation of any published University regulations, protocols, policies, guidelines, and/or mandates including health and safety guidelines regarding the use of face coverings and physical distancing, contained within the Marywood University "Ready, Set, Fall 2021!" plan.
 All who are within University housing buildings are responsible for Housing and Residence Life policies.

 - Laws: Violations of any federal, state or local laws.

 This policy assures the community that when a student’s health and safety are in danger due to intoxication, alcohol poisoning or other drug-related emergencies, students who seek help for themselves or others will not be subject to conduct

 Enrollment at Marywood University is a voluntary decision, which includes a student’s acceptance of the responsibility to meet academic requirements and to behave consistently with the University’s policies, purposes and objectives at all times, on campus, off campus and by electronic means including online, social media, etc. The University reserves the right to alert civil authorities to problems on or off campus.